Getting to know our doctors and their fellowships

 Doctors go through years of training in order to be competent and qualified to meet your medical needs.
 Specialists go through fellowship training as part of their specialty training.
 It is sort of like an apprenticeship.
 But a very tough one!
 During fellowship, the doctor follows a specialist closely to train in a subspecialty.
 The doctor is called a fellow during their training.
 Our Urologists in Urohealth Medical Clinic are fellowship trained.
 Find out where they did their fellowship and more fun facts in this series where we get to know our doctors better.

-In this interview, we hear from Dr Tricia Kuo about her fellowship experience in England!
+In this interview, we hear from Dr Tan Teck Wei about his fellowship journey all the way in London.

 Why did you choose to specialize in Urology?